ra559/cis106/_extra/wildcards.md

   * `ls -1X wildcard_extra_practice/*.????`
 * List all the files that contain a 4 letter file extension and start with letter i:
   * `ls -1X wildcard_extra_practice/i*.????`
-* List all th files Microsoft Office 365 files.
+* List all the Microsoft Office 365 files.
   * `ls -1X wildcard_extra_practice/*.???x`